 are one of the leading causes of property damage when the temperature outside plummets.
 Depending on the climate you reside in, there can be regional differences in the way pipes are installed in homes and office buildings.
 In the northern areas of the country, water pipes are generally located on the inside of the building insulation to help protect them from the winter’s subfreezing temperatures.
 In the milder southern regions, pipes are more likely to be located in unprotected areas outside of the building insulation, making them far more vulnerable during a winter cold spell.

 However, buildings throughout the nation can all be at risk of pipes freezing and bursting when the temperatures outside fall to 20 degrees or below.
 Whenever pipes have the opportunity to come into contact with cold air, whether due to insufficient insulation in areas like the attic and crawl spaces or due to holes and cracks in the siding, it’s possible for pipes to burst.

-How to Keep Pipes from Freezing at Your Home or Business this Season
+How to Prevent Pipes from Freezing at Your Home or Business this Season

 In many parts of the country, the cold air has settled in and in most places, it’s not going anywhere anytime soon.
-For this reason, it’s important to understand how to help keep pipes from freezing so you are not faced with costly water damage to your property.
+For this reason, it’s important to understand how to help keep pipes from freezing so you don't face costly water damage to your property.